-Certain of the mineral properties are subject to royalties.
+Certain mineral properties are subject to royalties.
 For the Fondaway Canyon project, it bears both a 3% NSR and a 2% NSR.
 The 3% NSR has a buyout provision for an initial amount of \$600,000 which is subject to advance royalty payments of \$35,000 per year by July 15th of each year until a gross total of \$600,000 has been paid at which time the NSR is bought out.
-A balance of \$425,000 was outstanding upon the closing of the Membership Agreement and a balance of \$320,000 remains payable as at December 31, 2019.
+A balance of \$425,000 was outstanding upon the closing of the Membership Agreement in 2017, and a balance of \$285,000 remains payable as at December 31, 2020.
 The 2% NSR has a buyout provision of either \$2 million in cash or 19.99% interest of a public entity which owns AIM if AIM were to close an initial public offering of at least \$5 million.

-AIM owns 11 gold properties in Nevada of which two properties (Fondaway Canyon and Dixie Comstock) contain historic gold resource estimates, and owns one gold property in Idaho, and has two royalty interests on other properties.
+AIM owns 10 gold properties in Nevada of which two properties (Fondaway Canyon and Dixie Comstock) contain historic gold resource estimates, and owns one gold property in Idaho, and has two royalty interests on other properties.
 These properties include the following:

-- Fondaway Canyon is an advanced exploration stage gold property located in Churchill County, Nevada.
+• Fondaway Canyon is an advanced exploration stage gold property located in Churchill County, Nevada.
 The land package contains 136 unpatented lode claims.
 The property has a history of previous surface exploration and mining in the late 1980s and early 1990s.
 The Fondaway Canyon district consists of shear-zone style gold mineralization developed along 3.7 km of strike with a width of up to 900 m.
-Multiple exploration targets exist along major structural zones, and mineralization is locally concealed by alluvial cover. - Dixie Comstock, also located in Churchill County, Nevada, consists of 26 unpatented lode claims.
-The property contains a range-front epithermal gold deposit with a non-43-101 compliant resource of 146,000 ounces of gold at 1.063 grams per tonne Au. - Clear Trunk property is located in Pershing and Humboldt Counties, Nevada on 4500 acres of fee mineral and unpatented claims in the Sonoma Range, south of Winnemucca and near the Goldbanks gold deposit.
-The property contains gold-bearing epithermal quartz veins, mesothermal quartz veins with high-grade gold and copper-gold intrusion-hosted mineralization.
+Multiple exploration targets exist along major structural zones, and mineralization is locally concealed by alluvial cover.

-Management's Discussion and Analysis For the Year ended December 31, 2019 (expressed in United States dollars)
+(formerly, Canarc Resource Corp.)
+Management's Discussion and Analysis For the Year ended December 31, 2020 (expressed in United States dollars)